nusgnojkrap/nusgnojkrap/README.md

 <br>

 ### :bulb: Current Interests
-- REST API
+- Nodejs
-- React, Nodejs, Vue, TypeScript
-- Computer Vision
+- RTP Protocol
 - A new application using an existing model or task
 - Asterisk and FreePBX
 - SIP Stack